ANALYSIS-Palin's legal fight with the New York Times is far from over | Law-Order

 ANALYSIS-Palin's legal fight with the New York Times is far from over

-Media law experts said it was not unprecedented for judges to issue so-called directed verdicts in defamation cases but the timing of Rakoff's announcement was highly unusual.
-The U.S. Supreme Court has said that, given the importance of protecting freedom of the press, it can be appropriate for judges to take defamation cases out of the hands of jurors, said David Logan, a Roger Williams University law professor.
+Media law experts said it is not unprecedented for judges to issue so-called directed verdicts in defamation cases but called the timing of Rakoff's announcement highly unusual.
+The U.S. Supreme Court has said that, given the importance of protecting freedom of the press, it can be appropriate for judges to take defamation cases out of the hands of jurors, said David Logan, a law professor at Roger Williams University in Rhode Island.

+Logan said this procedural rule was created by New York Times v.
+Sullivan, a landmark 1964 Supreme Court ruling known for ushering in the "actual malice" standard for public figures to prove defamation.
+In that decision, the Supreme Court held that the U.S. Constitution requires a reviewing court to independently examine the facts in a defamation case for itself to determine that a jury verdict does not amount to "a forbidden intrusion on the field of free expression."

 Palin is expected to argue on appeal that she presented strong evidence of "actual malice," but in any event the "actual malice" standard needs to be revisited by the U.S. Supreme Court.
-Last year, Supreme Court Justices Clarence Thomas and Neil Gorsuch wrote dissenting opinions making clear they think the "actual malice" framework is outdated, but it is unclear if other justices would join them.
+Conservative Supreme Court Justices Clarence Thomas and Neil Gorsuch last year wrote dissenting opinions making clear they think the "actual malice" framework is outdated, but it is unclear if other justices would join them.
+The Supreme Court has a 6-3 conservative majority.

-While the timing of Rakoff's directed verdict was unusual, Lahav said there was a certain efficiency to it given jurors took time out of their lives to hear the case and lawyers were paid a lot of money to argue it.
-"You don't want all those costs to go to waste," Lahav said.
-"So the way to do is that is to make sure the jury verdict is preserved so they don't have to do it all again."
+While the timing of Rakoff's directed verdict was unusual, Lahav said there was a certain efficiency to it given that jurors took time out of their lives to hear the case and lawyers were paid a lot of money to argue it.
+"You don't want all those costs to go to waste," Lahav said, adding that it is worthwhile to "make sure the jury verdict is preserved so they don't have to do it all again."

-One potential issue with Rakoff's approach, which Palin's lawyers could raise on appeal, is that there is a risk of jurors learning Rakoff's views on the case, said Benjamin Zipursky, a law professor at Fordham University.
+One potential issue with Rakoff's approach that Palin's lawyers could raise on appeal is that there is a risk of jurors learning Rakoff's views on the case, said Benjamin Zipursky, a law professor at Fordham University in New York.
 The jurors have been instructed to not read about the case when they go home at night.
 But in the digital era it can be difficult to avoid news reports and social media posts about a high-profile trial, Zipursky said.

-"One worries about what will happen if the jury doesn't finish deliberating and goes home and finds out the judge didn't think the case met the standard," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)